 Plants absorb carbon dioxide from the environment, and what they don’t use gets stored in the soil as carbon.
 Over time, this carbon can become stable, meaning it will remain stored in the ground.
 According to Agren, agricultural practices have caused the cultivated soils of the world to lose as much as 70 percent of their original carbon content, and much of that carbon gets released as CO2 after exposure to air.

 It’s unclear exactly how soils will react to climate change, and the impacts will vary by soil type and region.
 Studies have shown in some areas, carbon stores might increase, while in others, it might diminish.
 It’s also expected to impact the balance of soil pH, which can influence all other aspects of an ecosystem.
 Climate change could even lead microbes to break down organic matter faster, resulting in more carbon dioxide being released.

 Restoring some ecosystems, studies have shown, can increase the amount of carbon the earth can capture.
-Converting farmed areas to grassland, for instance, has been shown to be the fastest way to increase the carbon in the ground.
+Converting farmed areas to grassland, for instance, is the fastest way to increase the carbon in the ground.